 The Go-Go’s Jane Weidlin (left) and Belinda Carlisle (right).

 Maybe they did suck just a little in those early days, from what Jane says, but you cannot deny how big they got with their first hits Our Lips Are Sealed and We Got The Beat.
 Their debut album even reached Number 1 on the Billboard album charts.
-It surprises me nowadays that they haven’t been considered as inductees for The Rock & Roll Hall of Fame yet.
+Interestingly, it still surprises me nowadays that they haven’t been considered as inductees for The Rock & Roll Hall of Fame.
 Seems like a damn shame, particular because they were the first all-female band that wrote their own songs, and played their own instruments.
 But there might yet be some good news for the girls who have finally been nominated for the Rock and Roll Hall of Fame this year after 15 years of eligibility.
 With an announcement later in May 2021, we will see if they are successful.

 Over the years I have spoken to many acquaintances (including some expats from Los Angeles) that recall The Go-Go’s in those early days.
 Although some of their memories are vague, the common thread in all their stories, when I mention I am a Jane Wiedlin fan, is that how quickly she grew into a very capable artist.
 Her strength as an artist lay in her ability to write strong guitar melodies, but also in particular her ability as a lyricists.
 In short, she helped fuel much of The Go-Go’s early success particularly alongside fellow guitarist Charlotte Caffey.